ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Argument : meminfo *, meminfo *, unsigned int, unsigned long Return   : void

-Each BL stage needs to tell the next stage the amount of secure RAM available for it to use.
-For example, as part of handing control to BL2, BL1 informs BL2 of the extents of secure RAM available for BL2 to use.
-BL2 must do the same when passing control to BL3-1.
+BL1 needs to tell the next stage the amount of secure RAM available for it to use.
 This information is populated in a `meminfo` structure.

 Depending upon where BL2 has been loaded in secure RAM (determined by